Jump to:

 Available or current treatment guidelines

-American Academy of Neurology, the National MS Society, the Consortium of MS Centers, and Paralyzed Veterans of America have all published guidelines for different aspects of MS, including disease-modifying therapies, immunizations, urinary dysfunction, fatigue, and spasticity.
-Rehabilitation should address maintenance of functional mobility, activities of daily living, leisure and social participation, vocational activities, home adaptations, personal support and quality of life11, 12.
+The American Academy of Neurology, National MS Society, Consortium of MS Centers, and Paralyzed Veterans of America have all published guidelines for different aspects of MS, including disease-modifying therapies, immunizations, urinary dysfunction, fatigue, and spasticity.
+Rehabilitation should address maintenance of functional mobility, activities of daily living, leisure and social participation, vocational activities, home adaptations, personal support and quality of life.23,24

 At different disease stages

-Rapid evolution of new symptoms or worsening of old symptoms characterized as exacerbations, relapses, or attacks are treated with high-dose steroids as intravenous infusion daily for three to five days.
+Rapid evolution of new symptoms or worsening of old symptoms are characterized as exacerbations, relapses, or attacks.
+If symptoms are mild, such as mild sensory changes or mild fatigue, they may be left to resolve on their own.
+Severe and functionally limiting exacerbations are treated with high-dose steroids as intravenous infusion daily for three to five days.
 If no response to steroids, a course of plasma exchange or intravenous immunoglobulin may help.
-Rest, energy conservation, range of motion and joint protection techniques, and preservation of mobility are important in the acute stage.
+Rest, energy conservation, range of motion and joint protection techniques, and preservation of mobility are important in the acute stage.24

+Treatment goals with disease modifying therapies are to maximize neurologic function and decrease disease activity (such as relapses/exacerbations or new lesions on MRI).
+This may in turn prevent permanent disability.
+Initiation of treatment unfortunately is often delayed, since many will present to an MS specialist long after their first clinical symptoms.
+Therapies have the greatest efficacy within the first 5 years after onset of symptoms.
 Because of its autoimmune nature, targeting the immune system remains a vital component of treatment, however, predisposing the patients to infection.
 Therefore, immune modulation through antigen-specific therapy has a hopeful, important future.
 The development of immunomodulatory therapies and disease-modifying agents for MS had significant impact in altering the natural history of the disease.
-Therapies targeting an antigen, a synthetic form of myelin basic protein, called copolymer I, were successful, for the treatment of relapsing-remitting MS. Patients with RRMS and SPMS are often started on disease-modifying therapy with immune-modulatory agents.
-Although not changed in years they continue to include: Interferon beta-1a or 1b (suppress T-helper cell response), Glatiramer acetate (alters T-cell activation), Natalizumab (a monoclonal antibody that blocks T-cell migration across blood-brain barrier), Fingolimod (prevents T-cell migration across blood brain barrier) and Mitoxantrone (an immunosuppressive agent that inhibits cell replication).
-Treatment is typically initiated with a beta interferon agent or glatiramer.
-Decision is largely based on provider and patient preference and the side effect profile.
-Natalizumab is reserved for patients who have inadequate response to other MS therapies, and Mitoxantrone for select patients with worsening disease13, 14.
+There are more than 20 disease-modifying therapies approved for treating multiple sclerosis.
+Therapies targeting an antigen, a synthetic form of myelin basic protein, called copolymer I, were successful, for the treatment of relapsing-remitting MS. Patients with RRMS and SPMS are often started on disease modifying therapy with immune modulatory agents: interferon beta-1a or 1b (suppresses T-helper cell response), Glatiramer acetate (alters T-cell activation), Natalizumab (a monoclonal antibody that blocks T-cell migration across blood-brain barrier), Fingolimod (prevents T-cell migration across blood brain barrier) and Mitoxantrone (an immunosuppressive agent that inhibits cell replication).
+Teriflunomide, cladribine and alemtuzumab reduce T and B-lymphocytes.
+Dimethyl fumarate decreases inflammatory cytokines.
+Diroximel fumarate decreases oxidative stress, Siponimod inhibits lymphocytic migration and is the first and only treatment for secondary progressive MS. Ocrelizumab (depletes B cells and is the first treatment for primary progressive MS. Best practices for medication management exist since multiple intravenous and oral disease modifying treatments are available.
+Determining which subtype of MS an individual has is an important factor in selection of disease modifying therapies.
+More aggressive forms of MS may be treated with higher efficacy therapies and less aggressive forms with may be treated with moderate of lower efficacy treatments.
+Natalizumab is reserved for patients who have inadequate response to other MS therapies, and Mitoxantrone for select patients with worsening disease.23,24,26

 Caution should be used with disease-modifying agents.
 Common side effects include nausea, diarrhea, abdominal pain, and flushing.
-However, they can be associated with progressive multifocal leukoencephalopathy (PML), hepatotoxicity, intracranial hemorrhages and life-threatening infections15.
+However, they can be associated with progressive multifocal leukoencephalopathy (PML), hepatotoxicity, intracranial hemorrhages and life-threatening infections.18

 Ongoing management of spasticity, fatigue, pain, dizziness, ataxia/gait impairment, falls, sensory loss, prevention and management of pressure wounds, neurogenic bowel and bladder, sexual dysfunction, and cognitive problems is indicated.
 Periodic reassessment of function with routine visits should be part of follow-up care.

 Fatigue may require further workup such as sleep studies, evaluation for urinary tract infection, or reviewing whether medications are causing sedating side effects.
 Use of orthotics and assistive devices can improve efficiency of gait mechanics and ADL’s.
 Energy conservation techniques and maintenance of moderate activity may also reduce fatigue.
-Medications can also be utilized to treat fatigue in MS (e.g. Amantadine, Modafinil) 5.
-Spasticity can elicit pain and can interfere with sleep and function.
-A variety of treatments for spasticity can be initiated in a step-wise approach16.
-Potassium channel blocking agents such as 4 amino pyridines (Dalfampridine) are believed to improve nerve conduction and have been shown to improve strength and gait5.
+Medications can also be utilized to treat fatigue in MS (e.g., Amantadine, Modafinil).5 Spasticity can elicit pain and can interfere with sleep and function.
+A variety of treatments for spasticity can be initiated in a step-wise approach.28 Potassium channel blocking agents such as 4 amino pyridines (Dalfampridine) are believed to improve nerve conduction and have been shown to improve strength and gait.11,18

 Coordination of care

 Because there is no cure for MS, symptom management is critically important to quality of life.
-A model that provides optimal results is a multimodal and multidisciplinary approach, using disease-modifying agents, and specific treatments for secondary or associated conditions such as spasticity, fatigue, depression, pain, or bladder or bowel problems.
-Physical and occupational therapies and other support services are also beneficial, along with effective communication and patient education interventions17.
+A multimodal and multidisciplinary approach, using disease-modifying agents, and specific treatments for secondary or associated conditions such as spasticity, fatigue, depression, pain, bladder, or bowel problems provides optimal results.
+Physical and occupational therapies and other support services are also beneficial, along with effective communication and patient education interventions.17

 Patient & family education